Join 100,000+ using Strong Testimonials to collect, manage and display testimonials!

 Most people go directly to the product website to look for more information or to leave a review.
 It would help if you guided them to a special review section where they can do just that.
-You can include links or pop-ups to it in the site’s sidebar, on social media, blog sections, menu, or anywhere that your customers might focus their attention on.
+You can include links or pop-ups to it in the site’s sidebar, on social media, in blog sections, menu, or anywhere that your customers might focus their attention.

 Face to Face